bBlocks/compose/fun.md

 ### Example 1:

-## Now we can clone our button to create more powerful buttons :smiling_imp:
+## Now we can clone our button to create more powerful buttons :)
 ```javascript
 var biggerBtn = btn.clone({amount: 1000});
 biggerBtn.addEventListener('click', function () {